Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 Vaccine administration must be recorded into the eMR and / or other specific vaccination record for loading the information up to the Australian Immunisation Register (AIR).
 Patients without a Medicare Card can be registered via the Individual Health Identifier (IHI) process.
 If Vaccine administration is not recorded on AIR, clinics must be able to provide a record of Vaccine use.

 Suspected adverse events following immunisation (AEFI) can be reported by contacting the local PHU on 1300 066 055 or by reporting it directly to the TGA.
 It is advised to report all uncommon, serious or unexpected AEFI.
-The form can be found in Appendix G. More information about AEFI.
+The form can be found in Appendix H. More information about AEFI.

 Disposal

-Unusable vaccine and vaccine waste products will be disposed of in designated clinical waste bins for destruction.
+Unusable Vaccine and Vaccine waste products will be disposed of in designated clinical waste bins for destruction.
 The CHO will direct unused vaccine to another designated vaccination provider of increased need.

 Vaccination priority groups and vaccination sites